Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 After telling her about the whole story and the quest to track it down, which took them a few months,

-Mrs. Sang at first said, if they'd gone through that much trouble, they could have the damn thing just to get it out of her sight.
+they could have the damn thing just to get it out of her sight.

-All that to do was pay for shipping.
-So in 2015, Griffin and Witt unveiled the cocaine bear
+So in 2015, Griffin and Witt unveiled the cocaine bear at their fun mall.

-you wouldn't think that a cocaine bear
+quote, you wouldn't think that a cocaine bear would be for all ages, but kids love it, said Griffin.

 Everybody wants their picture with cocaine bear.

-Griffin and Witt are attentive parents
+According to Roadside America, Griffin and Witt are attentive parents to their fairy showpiece.

-and outfitted with a Kentucky hat
+Cocaine bear is given regular cleanings and outfitted with a Kentucky hat and an oversized gold chain.

-Dangling from its neck is also a flashy sign
+Dangling from its neck is also a flashy sign that gives the bear's proper name, Pablo Escobar,

-and ends with the warning, quote,
+and ends with the warning.

-and maybe stuffed, like poor cocaine bear.
+and maybe stuffed like poor cocaine bear.

-cocaine bear.
-That was quite a journey.
 I don't know what to say.
-That's the funny

-thing at the end, right?
 What a journey they went on to find that bear.
-Yeah.
-Is it possible

-that that bear is cursed?
-Two owners had the same thought.
-Yes, so they've had it since 15 and seem to still be alive.
+Yes, so they've had it since 2011 and seem to still be alive.

-And all these people taking their photos with it, all dead.
+with it, all dead.

 All dead.

-Forgetting the kids.
+Including the kids.

-So no, they're dying of old age.
+They're dying of old age.

 Very confusing.